clearlinux/clear-linux-documentation/source/clear_containers.rst

 ============

-Clear Containers is a collection of tools, configurations, and techniques anchored on an implementation that leverages Intel Architecture to optimize container launching and execution workflow.
+Clear Containers is a collection of tools, configurations, and techniques anchored on an implementation that leverages Intel® Architecture to optimize container launching and execution workflow.
 These optimizations improve speed, size, and efficiency while offering a number of benefits that can be derived only from hardware-backed virtual machines (hardware-enforced